Who lives longer, men or women?

 Realities as listed above can put retirement in jeopardy and makes planning a difficult task.
 The Institute goes on to say that women are twice as likely as older men to face financial issues.

-The important first step for women with their financial planning is to take control and be in charge of their financial future.
+The critical first step for women with their financial planning is to take control and be in charge of their financial future.
 Making sure your financial future has fundamental guarantees is the first step.
 Annuities can help provide that important base.
 Here are a few benefits of using an annuity as the foundation of retirement planning.

 Funds in an annuity accumulate as deferred.